sk92129/sk92129/README.md

 # Introduction
 As an experienced software engineering professional, I help lead and build software solutions that encompass transportation, medical informatics, retail, geospatial-awareness and human language processing.

-# Why I have this account
-I share some technical projects that I found interesting.
-Share what you have with me.

 # Use of Github Copilot

 ## Usage with Jupyter